kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(d\) *Flight termination rules.* For a launch that uses a flight safety system, the launch safety rules must identify the conditions under which the flight safety system, including the functions of the flight safety system crew, must terminate flight to ensure public safety.
 These flight termination rules must implement the flight safety analysis of subpart C of this part and include each of the following:

-\(1\) The flight safety system must terminate flight when valid, real-time data indicate the launch vehicle has violated any flight safety limit of §417.213;
+\(1\) The flight safety system must terminate flight when valid, real-time data indicate the launch vehicle has violated any flight safety limit of [[Volume 4/C Licensing/0417 Launch safety.md#§417.213   Flight safety limits analysis.|§417.213]];

-\(2\) The flight safety system must terminate flight at the straight-up-time required by §417.215 if the launch vehicle continues to fly a straight up trajectory and, therefore, does not turn downrange when it should;
+\(2\) The flight safety system must terminate flight at the straight-up-time required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.215   Straight-up time analysis.|§417.215]] if the launch vehicle continues to fly a straight up trajectory and, therefore, does not turn downrange when it should;

 \(3\) The flight safety system must terminate flight when all of the following conditions exist: